JuliaLang/Pkg.jl/docs/src/creating-packages.md

 describe about [exported symbols](https://docs.julialang.org/en/v1/manual/modules/#Export-lists).
-When you change the behavior of something that was previously exported so that the new version no longer conforms to the specifications provided in the old version, you should adjust your package version number according to [Julia's variant on SymVer](#Version-specifier-format).
+When you change the behavior of something that was previously exported so that the new version no longer conforms to the specifications provided in the old version, you should adjust your package version number according to [Julia's variant on SemVer](#Version-specifier-format).
 If you would like to include a symbol in your public API without fully exporting it into the global namespace of folks who call `using YourPackage`, you can export that symbol with `export scoped=true that_symbol`.
 Symbols exported with `scoped=true` are just as public